brocaar/chirpstack-network-server/docs/content/install/config.md

   # options of the configured network_server.band.name.
   rx2_frequency=-1

+  # Disable mac-commands
+  #
+  # When set, uplink mac-commands are ignored and the network-server will not
+  # send mac-commands to the devices.
+This is intended for testing only.
+  disable_mac_commands=false

   # Enable only a given sub-set of channels
   #
   # Use this when ony a sub-set of the by default enabled channels are being